erjondd/urbak/wp-content/plugins/advanced-product-fields-for-woocommerce/readme.txt

  You'll need WooCommerce 3.4.0 or higher, WordPress 4.7 or higher, and PHP 5.6 or higher to make this plugin work.

 == Changelog ==

+= 1.5.2 =
+ * New: new field type "paragraph", allowing you to add static content (text) in between other fields.

+= 1.5.1 =
+ * Improvement: added styling to support modern page builders & themes like Elementor, Astra, and the Avada theme.

+= 1.5.0 =
+ * New: included "order again" functionality.
+ * Other: tested & verified new Woo version.

+= 1.4.9 =
+ * Other: tested and verified new major WP release + WooCommerce version.
+ * Other: bumped minimum required WooCommerce version from 3.4 to 3.6.

+= 1.4.8 =
+ * Fix: fixed a bug with a field limit alert dialog showing incorrectly.

+= 1.4.7 =
+ * Improvement: adding to cart via the URL (with '?add-to-cart=') now validates required fields.

 = 1.4.6 =
  * Improvement: the "True/False" fields's labels 'true' or 'false' can now be translated.